 Where to find CBD products for you

 So, now that you've learned a bit more about the various forms of CBD, you may be curious where to buy CBD products that are suited to your wants and needs.

 Thankfully, with the wealth of knowledge continuing to come out about CBD, and its increasing mainstream acceptance, CBD products can be found in many places, including right here!
 Unfortunately, that doesn't always mean it's authentic or the sellers are transparent.

 Therefore, it's essential to only buy from suppliers that are organic, all-natural, and honest.
 At BeYou, we provide batch testing down to the individual product.
-Type in the batch number of any products, and you'll see a full breakdown of the CBD oil or CBD balm in your hand with exactly what’s in it.
+Type in the batch number of any of your products, and you'll see a full breakdown of the CBD oil or CBD balm in your hand with exactly what’s in it.
 Your safety is important to us.

 What if you’ve already been buying CBD somewhere else?
 Well, you can see if your supplier has batch testing results too.
 Any transparent and honest company will provide this information to you—those that don't are waving red flags, and you should move on.
 This 100% safe-and-tested guarantee is essential.

 Manufacturer aside, are CBD products safe?
 According to the World Health Organisation, CBD is not only safe but is also well-tolerated.
 To date, there has not been recreational use of CBD products, as well as no public health-related problems associated with using CBD.
 That’s why we believe in CBD.